-The Glut1 Deficiency Foundation is a volunteer, non-profit family organization dedicated to:
+The Glut1 Deficiency Foundation is a non-profit family organization dedicated to improving the lives of those in the Glut1 Deficiency community through its mission of:

 Recent and ongoing projects